-January 2017 I fulfilled a long held desire to ‘do the Overland’.
-The Overland Track in Tasmania, Australia often hits the top of the must do multi-day hikes in Australia.
+In January 2017, I fulfilled a long-held desire to ‘do the Overland’.
+The Overland Track in Tasmania, Australia often hits the top of the must-do multi-day hikes in Australia.
 Situated in the Cradle Mountain-Lake St Clair National Park the hike starts at Cradle Mountain and finishes at Lake St Clair.
-There is a hut only tour, which I think would be great for those unsure about pack weight, camping etc but for me this was the chance to embrace the pack and do seven days fully self-sufficient hike.
+There is a hut only tour, which I think would be great for those unsure about pack weight, camping etc but for me, this was the chance to embrace the pack and do seven days fully self-sufficient hike.

 Getting to the Track

-We had plenty of advise about how unpredictable the weather could be and were told that if you couldn’t see the top of a mountain, then don’t bother going up because it is dangerous and of course no views.
+We had plenty of advice about how unpredictable the weather could be and were told that if you couldn’t see the top of a mountain, then don’t bother with the side trip to get to the summit because it is dangerous and of course no views.
 I watched the weather forecast leading up to the hike and set out with all of the required wet weather gear.
 We could tell from some of the hut journals that we had just missed out on some horrid weather including snow (although some people like this).
-I did think that we would get a taste of the unpredictable weather but I was very pleased that we managed seven days without any real rain and most days blue skys.
-As a consequence we were free to summit (or nearly summit in my case) as many mountains as we could.
+I did think that we would get a taste of the unpredictable weather but I was very pleased that we managed seven days without any real rain and most days blue skies.
+As a consequence, we were free to summit (or nearly summit in my case) as many mountains as we could.

 What to take?

 I was keen to have my pack as light as possible.
 One way I achieve this is by having a relatively small pack!
 So when you’re thinking about that extra this or that, sometimes you just can’t fit them in.
 I have to say many of my fellow hikers didn’t follow this mantra and I was amazed at just what some people will carry.
 I am putting it down to youthful energy and will admit when I was in my mid-twenties I carried a whole lot more weight, but back then there was no ultralight gear.